rjmdhr/RTCSV/README.md

 # RTCSV
-A Real Time Clock in System Verilog, that drives 6 BCD displays.
+A Real Time Clock in System Verilog, that drives 6 seven segment displays.
 Initially it was meant to help verify a PCB version with basic CMOS counters and logic gate ICs but due to design differences the idea was scraped.

 ## Waveforms
 ### Seven Segment Displays